Need to restart highways construction on war footing: Nitin Gadkari

 "We have plans to do more than double or thrice the work we did this year (2019-20).
 To accelerate economy, road sector will do good work.
 In view of the lockdown the government will soon decide how to resume work as once rain comes highways construction gets difficult," he said.

 The NHAI has accomplished construction of 3,979 kms of national highways in the financial year 2019-20.
 This has been the highest ever highway construction achieved in a fiscal by NHAI.
-It had recorded construction of 3,380 km in the 2018-19, an official said.
+It had recorded construction of 3,380 km in 2018-19, an official said.

-The government has envisaged an ambitious highway development programme -- Bharatmala Pariyojana --which includes development of about 65,000 kms of national highways.
+The government has envisaged an ambitious highway development programme -- Bharatmala Pariyojana, which includes development of about 65,000 kms of national highways.

 As far as supply chain and transporters' issues are concerned, Gadkari said all chief ministers have already been requested to streamline transport, while Jawaharlal Nehru Port Trust has started exporting containers also.